Felony charges filed in Monday night shooting in Northwest Rochester

 Langston Miles Mercedes, 24, is charged in Olmsted County District Court with second-degree assault with a dangerous weapon and possession of ammunition/any firearm-conviction or adjudicated delinquent for a crime of violence.
 Both are felony charges.

-At his first appearance in court on the charges, Judge Robert Birnbaum set unconditional bail at $500,000 and conditional bail at $150,000.
+At Mercedes' first appearance in court on the charges, Judge Robert Birnbaum set unconditional bail at $500,000 and conditional bail at $150,000.

 Mercedes was arrested shortly after the incident on the 41st Street bridge crossing U.S. Highway 52.
 A gun was not found on him, but police did find a gun in a grassy area not far away that matched the description of the gun the suspect used, Moilanen said a day after the incident.

-The incident occurred following a verbal argument between the 27-year-old man and Mercedes at a celebration for the man's birthday.
+The incident occurred after a verbal argument between the 27-year-old man and Mercedes at a celebration for the man's birthday.

 Mercedes is ineligible to possess a firearm due to a 2015 conviction for first-degree aggravated robbery in Hennepin County.